A Companion Resource to Life Insurance Selling Secrets

 • Did you feel like you were failing the people who depended on you?

-• Were you questioning whether you made the right career decision?
+• Were you questioning whether you made the right decision?

 • Did you feel stuck, frustrated, or like you were running out of time?